derailed/k9s/README.md

       concurrency: 5
       # Issues a total of 500 requests
       requests: 500
+      http:
         method: GET
         # This setting will depend on whether service is nodeport or loadbalancer.
 Nodeport may require vendor port tuneling setting.
         # Set this to a node if nodeport or LB if applicable.
 IP or dns name.
         host: 10.11.13.14
         path: /bumblebeetuna
       auth:
         user: jean-baptiste-emmanuel
         password: Zorg!